youming16/youming16.github.io/src/data/blog-posts/My-thinking-towards-to-social-media.md

 The frist quesion came to me: Why do I watch social media?
 Probobaly because I feel boring, I wanna get something makes me happy.
 But here we have another question come after: do I feel happy when I do so?

 My answer is I don't know, because I was not able to observe my emotion as social media has took all of the attention.
-For example, when I was watching an Youtuber channel called "Leya蕾雅", I always lose all my attention to myself.
+For example, when I was watching an Youtuber channel called "Leya 蕾雅", I always lose all my attention to myself.
 Here is coming with a question: What makes her video so charming to me?
 And why I can't feel what I feel when I watching her videos?
 To find out the reason, let me introduce her channel first.
 Her channel audience is those game lovers.
 In her videos, she spend hours to introduce game background and classic stories, for attracting new players come in.
 For example, her series of "The withcher", she made 4 videos (total 5 hours approx) to state how fasinating the world in "Witcher" is.
 Every time I finished one part, I can't stop myself to find out more come next to the main character, and keep exciting about ending.

 # The difference between social media and book